Illuminare/KSnitch/README.md

 [![NuGet Status](https://img.shields.io/nuget/v/Snitch.svg)](https://www.nuget.org/packages/KSnitch/)

-A tool that help you find transitive package references that can be removed. (and remove them) Rework from the Snitch tool by: spectresystems
+A tool that help you find transitive package references that can be removed. (and remove them) Also it can clean packages.props from packages not used in any of solution's projects Rework from the Snitch tool by: spectresystems

 ## Added functionality: